Ask & You Shall Receive #15:

 By | 10 Apr 2020

-No true believer has problems with the Bible describing God’s miracles in the ancient past — we’re all in agreement the Word accurately portrays such events, so there is no controversy there at all.
+No true Christ-follower has problems with the Bible describing God’s miracles in the ancient past — we’re all in agreement the Word accurately portrays such events, so there is no controversy there at all.

 It’s only when you start talking about God performing miracles in the modern day where you will generally have two kinds of reactions.
 Those who believe God still does them get really excited.
 Those who don’t get really freaked out.
 There is no middle ground — it’s a totally polarizing concept!